Healing the Grieving Heart of America

 .
 Assumptions about how life is supposed to work

-America is suffocating under an unbearable weight of grief and rage.
-There is violence in the streets, and we are separated from one another like never before.
-We are grieving more losses than we can carry, and now, more than ever, we need practical, constructive tools for regaining equilibrium.
+Many of us are suffocating under an unbearable weight of grief and rage as we find ourselves coping with enormous losses and separated from one another like never before.
+We often feel that we are holding more emotional, social and spiritual pain than we can carry, and now, more than ever, we need practical, constructive tools for regaining equilibrium.

 - LEARN principles of non-violent communication